-I then worked in my usual loose way (ie. not the more traditional way of pencil-ink-wash which I demonstration in Seeing) making it up as I went along.
-I was using a mixed raw sienna colour (mixed De Atraementis Document Brown and Yellow) for the linework.
+I then worked in my usual loose way (ie. not in a traditional way of pencil-ink-wash) making it up as I went along.
+I was using a mixed raw sienna colour (mixed De Atramentis Document Brown and Yellow) for the linework.

 I decided I wanted to add some darker ink colour, so I got out one of the ink samples I recently bought from Goulet Pen and simply dipped my pen into a little of Noodlers Rome Burning ink.
 Aside: This is not something I would recommend people doing, but I had had a crazy intense day, it was late and I was too lazy to find a dip pen.

 If you follow me on Instagram you might have seen that I had a little accident and managed to get ink on my hands, and a drop landed in the tea (the tea was just a prop – I wasn’t drinking from it).
 Check out how the ink separated into purple.
 I will definitely have to load up a pen and try this out.

 Anyway, it was good to do a teacup sketch again – I haven’t been doing them lately and need to get back to doing them more regularly.

 If you want a few more articles on sketching these out: